miracleonyenma/portfolioX/content/articles/Adding-images-to-your-nuxtcontent-articles.md

 ---

 ## Hello, this is an article

 Some text in the article.
 ```

 And, we have an image in our `assets/` directory, say `assets/img/article-1/article-img.png` <br/>
 For the sake of organization, we'll keep `article-img.png` in a subfolder that corresponds with our article title `article-1/`.

-If want to add that image to our article, we can create a component for that.
+If we want to add that image to our article, we can create a component for that.

 ### Making the component globally available